-National MP Hamish Walker admits leaking Covid patients' details
+National MP Hamish Walker, former party president Michelle Boag admit leaking Covid patients' details

 - Covid 19 privacy breach: Criminal charges 'on the table' if malicious motive behind leak of personal details - NZ Herald

-Boag said it was a "massive error of judgment on my part" and she apologised.
+Boag said it was a "massive error of judgment on my part" and apologised for doing so.

-"The information was made available to me in my position as then Acting CEO of the Auckland Rescue Helicopter Trust, although it was sent to my private email address.
-This was a massive error of judgment on my part and I apologise to my colleagues at ARHT whom I have let down badly.
+"The information was made available to me in my position as then acting CEO of the Auckland Rescue Helicopter Trust, although it was sent to my private email address.

+"This was a massive error of judgment on my part and I apologise to my colleagues at ARHT whom I have let down badly.

 "I very much regret my actions and did not anticipate that Hamish would choose to send it on to some media outlets but I am grateful that the media involved have chosen not to publish the 18 names that were contained within it."

-Boag said she has resigned her position as acting chief executive of ARHT because of her actions.
+Boag said she has resigned her position as acting chief executive of ARHT because of her conduct.

 "My actions were mine alone and should not reflect at all on the professionalism, integrity and outstanding reputation of the Rescue Helicopter staff.